Marlorb23/Marlorb23/README.md

 Hi, My Name is Marlo.
-I am looking built my Porfolio.
+I am looking built my Portfolio.
 I work with SQL Server; I can buit a database, do a dashboard with Power BI.

 Summary: Junior Database Administrator professional with training in SQL Server (2 years), design, building databases and recovery.